 Media buying is the process of buying time and space for clients to get their message in front of their target audience.
-A person who locates the space in electronic, print, radio, and digital and interacts with professionals to strategically purchase it.
+A person who locates the space in electronic, print, radio, and digital media and interacts with professionals to strategically purchase it.

 What is a media buyer?